Code-Institute-Submissions/MariaHochstoeger-project1/README.md

     - A form encourages visitors to leave their contact details for Dr. Giri to get in touch with them directly.
     - Should the site visitor choose to contact Dr. Giri themselves, they are provided with the address, electronic and phone details.
 The email address is provided as a link.

+### Possible Future Features

+- Make the costs on the about page into a table

 ## Bugs